Jakub-Usyk/PAI/README.md

-# Web application which shows possible cooking recipes using chosen products.
+# Web application which shows possible cooking recipes using chosen products